woai3c/self-learning-english/docs/qa/interview.md

 ## Talk about your career planning.

 My goal is to become a world-class programmer.
-In the next 3-5 years, I want to become an expert Web3 engineer and learn Rust to better understand low-level programming.
+In the next 3-5 years, I want to become an expert full-stack engineer and learn Rust to better understand low-level programming.
 I also want to create or contribute to some well-known open-source projects.

 Besides the technical stuff, I'm looking to join a company where I can grow and make real impact - you know, using my skills to solve real business problems and build valuable products.